The basic structure of a corporation

-What do the officers of a corporation do?
+What do corporate officers do?

-1. Chief executive officer (CEO)
+1. Chief Executive Officer (CEO)

-- Developing short and long-term strategic plans
+- Developing short-term and long-term strategic plans

 - Managing budgets